Pennsylvania vacation rental tax guide

 What’s the definition of “short-term rental” in Pennsylvania?

-For tax purposes, short-term rentals in Pennsylvania are defined as stays of fewer than 30 days by the same person.
+For tax purposes, short-term rentals in Pennsylvania are defined as stays of less than 30 days by the same person.

 Who’s required to collect and file taxes on short-term rentals in Pennsylvania?